nicoidominguez/nicoidominguez.github.io/_research/C19_Automation_and_Mobility.md

 journal: "no"
 presented: "no"
 pdf: 'no'
-abstract: 'US and Peru.
-Impact of COVID in Automation and Occupational mobility.'
+abstract: 'We analyze the impact of the covid-19 pandemic on job automation and occupational mobility in both Peru and the US.'
 funding: "no"
 order_paper: 1
 ---